Frequently Asked Questions

 How is Marriage and Family Therapy different from other mental health services?

-I am a Licensed Marriage and Family Therapist (LMFT) who is specifically licensed in the state of Tennessee through the Health Department.
-All MFT’s are mental health professionals who can assess, diagnose, and treat mental health issues.
+I am a Licensed Marriage and Family Therapist (LMFT) who is specifically licensed in Missouri and Tennessee.
+I am a trained mental health professionals who can assess, diagnose, and treat mental health issues.
 MFT’s are uniquely trained in providing psychotherapy through the lens of systems--or that all humans understand themselves, others, and the world around them through the context of their relationships across the lifespan.
-MFT’s have extensive training in working with couples, families, and children.
-I have personally worked with siblings, parent/child, engaged couples, married couples, and estranged family members.
+MFT’s are unique that their Masters degree education gives us extensive training in working with couples, families, and children.
+I have personally worked with siblings, parent/child, engaged couples, married couples, and estranged family members, families with addiction, caregiving dynamics, and so much more.

 For more information about the MFT field, you can visit the American Association of Marriage and Family Therapy website.